 Is your coolant level low?
 Do you regularly spot a pool of liquid underneath your vehicle once it has been parked for a while?
 If so, then you likely have a radiator leak.
 Radiator leaks are most often caused by one thing: corrosion.
 This is mainly because radiators, their hoses, and the hose connections are apt to pick up sediment over time, which can cause the components to rust out and punch holes in the radiator.
 The best way to ensure the proper health of your radiator is to stick to the vehicle manufacturer's recommended radiator flush timelines.
 This will ensure fresh coolant is added when necessary and work to remove sediment that builds up in the system over time.
 Radiator flushes don't need to be performed very often.
 Most manufacturers recommend doing it once every five years or 100,000 miles, whichever comes first.

 13. Busted Starter Motor

 Do you hear a grinding sound when you start your car?
 If so, it could be because the starter motor has worn out.
 If this is the case, it won't engage properly and could potentially cause damage to the engine flywheel.
 Slow or laborious cranking is another sign of a bad starter motor.
 Starters vary in how long they last.
 In some cars, they can last for up to 200,000 miles.
 In others, they may only last for 30,000 or so.
 The good news is that it's reasonably easy to fix when it breaks down.

 14. Purge Control Valve Issues

 The purge control valve is part of the EVAP system of a vehicle, which works to prevent vapors inside the fuel tank from escaping into the atmosphere.
-Instead of emitting these vapors into the atmosphere, they're pumped into the engine during certain driving conditions, where they're burned there.
-However, it's common for the purge valve not to fully close, which can cause problems, such as rough starting or problems running once the engine turns over.
+Instead of emitting these vapors into the atmosphere, they're pumped into the engine during certain driving conditions, where they're burned.
+However, it's common for the purge valve not to close fully, which can cause problems, such as rough starting or running problems once the engine turns over.

 Car Electrical Issues